hyenatown/Kulector-qt/README.md

 ### This version is an attempt to work the Qt Framework into the original design, bringing the pun of this being called 'Kulector' full-circle.

-### Primarily, qt-Kulector is just a fun tinker project to bring it to KDE.
+### Primarily, qKulector is just a fun tinker project to bring it to KDE.